ecosystemai/message-app-ios/README.md

 ## Contact

-For issues or suggestions, please open an issue in this repository or contact [your-email@example.com](mailto:your-email@example.com).
+For issues or suggestions, please open an issue in this repository or contact [amy@ecosystem.ai](mailto:amy@ecosystem.ai).
 ```

-This `README.md` covers the app’s main features, setup, configuration, usage, and troubleshooting.
-Adjust any specific details, such as URLs or test descriptions, based on your actual implementation.